 We are keen to hear from more local landowners who are interested in finding out about where Koala Clancy Foundation can help!

-We have planted the seeds and are looking after the next generation of koala trees ..... and always keen to hear from more local landowners.
+We plant seeds in summer and the next generation of koala trees are getting ready for planting ..... and we are always keen to hear from more local landowners.

 Let's plant more trees for koalas!

 Koalas need trees to survive and at the moment there just isn't enough for them to rely on.
 We want to change that.
-If you or anyone you know has property near the You Yangs we can come plant koala trees for you!
+If you or anyone you know has property near the You Yangs and the Brisbane Ranges we may be able to plant koala trees for you!

 We are experts and will recommend the right plant species for your property.
 Not only will they help koalas, they will also improve productivity, increase land value and prevent erosion, along with many other benefits.

 Check out In the Media .... and News for the recent articles in the local Geelong Independent and the Wyndham Star.